Hamim-Hussain/Covid-19-Dashboard/README.md

 ### Research Questions:
 1. How many people are partially vaccinated with only one dose of the COVID vaccine globally?
 2. What is the number of fully vaccinated individuals who have received both doses of the COVID vaccine worldwide?
-3. What is the percentage or share of people who have not taken the COVID vaccine?
-4. How does the vaccination progress vary across different countries or regions?
+3. How does the vaccination progress vary across different countries or regions?
 Are there any disparities?
-5. Is there a correlation between the GDP per capita of a country and the percentage of its population that is fully vaccinated against COVID-19?
+4. Is there a correlation between the GDP per capita of a country and the percentage of its population that is fully vaccinated against COVID-19?
-6. What is the current global death toll due to COVID-19?
+5. What is the current global death toll due to COVID-19?

 ### Conclusion: